General conditions

 ART.
 5 - Fees

 The price of each course, with reference to each individual period, is indicated on the website www.centrovelicocaprera.it.
-The price of the courses changes according to the level of saturation of the courses.
+The price of the courses will change according to the saturation level of the courses.

-The fee must be paid by the student according to the following terms and conditions.
-If an advance payment is envisaged (see art.2, paragraph 4), this should be made when the application is signed; as for the remaining amount, no later than the 30th day before the start of the course.
-If the balance of the fee is not received by this deadline, this will be considered as renunciation of the application (see art.7, paragraph 2).
-In the case of no down payment, the full amount will be paid when the application is signed.
+The fee must be paid by the student on the following terms and in the following manner.
+If a deposit is provided (see Art.2, Paragraph 4), this deposit must be paid when the application is signed; as for the remaining amount, no later than the 30th day before the start of the course.
+If the balance of the fee is not received by this deadline, this will be considered a waiver of the application (see Art.
+7, Paragraph 2).
+In case there is no down payment, the full amount must be paid upon signing the application.

-The fee requested and indicated on the website www.centrovelicocaprera.it includes:
+The fee required and indicated on www.centrovelicocaprera.it includes:

-transport from La Maddalena to Caprera and back; accommodation activities: board and lodging except for itinerant courses whose participants provide their own food;
+transportation from La Maddalena to Caprera and back; accommodation activities: food and lodging except for itinerant courses whose participants provide their own food;

 teaching activities, related services and use of technical instruments;

-the food for itinerant courses carried out independently (e.g. Cruise courses C4, C5, the 2nd week of Pre-cruise C3C4, etc.);
+the food for itinerant courses carried out independently (e.g., courses Cruise C4, Altura C5, the 2nd week Pre-cruise C3C4, etc.);

-fuel and port expenses for the above-mentioned itinerant courses carried out independently.
+fuel and port expenses for the aforementioned itinerant courses conducted independently.

 ART.6 - Faculty of the Sailing School

-The School reserves the right, if the minimum number of 4 students for a course is not reached, to cancel the course and to propose alternative periods to the student.
-Any expenses and costs incurred, with the exception of the registration fee paid, are the sole responsibility of the student.
+The School reserves the right, if the minimum number of 4 students enrolled for a course is not reached or for any other reason that makes the implementation of the course impossible, to cancel the course itself and to offer the student alternative periods.
+Any expenses and costs incurred, with the exception of the registration fee paid, remain the sole responsibility of the student.

 ART.
 7 - Cancellation and penalties